On Particle Methods for Parameter Estimation in State-Space Models: Experimental Results

-We investigate further the performance of this method in this simple example by considering the same example for $T=1000$ but now consider two larger numbers of particles, $N=7.5\times10^{4}$ and $N=6\times10^{5}$, over 50 different runs.
-Additionally we compare the resulting estimates with estimates provided by the particle Gibbs sampler of \cite{Lindsten2014} using the same computational cost, that is $N=50$ particles with $3000$ and $24000$ iterations respectively.
-The results are displayed in Figure \ref{Flo:compare_low} and \ref{Flo:compare_high}.
-As expected, we improve the performance of the particle with MCMC moves when $N$ increases for a fixed time horizon $T$.
+We investigate further the performance of this meth\-od in this simple example by considering the same \mbox{example} for $T=1000$, but now consider two larger numbers of particles, $N=7.5\times10^{4}$ and $N=6\times10^{5}$, over 50 different runs.
+Additionally, we compare the resulting\vadjust{\goodbreak} estimates with estimates provided by the particle Gibbs sampler of \cite{Lindsten2014} using the same computational cost, that is, $N=50$ particles with 3000 and 24,000 iterations, respectively.
+The results are displayed in Figures~\ref{Flocomparelow} and \ref{Flocomparehigh}.
+As expected, we improve the performance of the particle with MCMC moves when $N$ increases for a fixed time horizon~$T$.
 For a fixed computational complexity, the particle Gibbs sampler estimates appear to display less variability.
-For a higher dimensional parameter $\theta$ and/or very vague priors, this comparison would be more favorable to the particle Gibbs sampler as illustrated in \cite[pp. 336-338]{andrieu2010}.
+For a higher-dimensional parameter $\theta$ and/or very vague priors, this comparison would be more favorable to the particle Gibbs sampler as illustrated in \cite{andrieu2010}, pages~\mbox{336--338}.